 Localization is the process of adapting content to a target audience.
 Some pieces of content are more intuitive than others to localize.
 For example text, product names or legal policies.
-Others are less obvious, for example soundtracks and images.
-In this article we are going to unveil image localization with practical and coincise examples
+Others are less obvious, such as soundtracks and images.
+In this article, we are going to explore image localization through practical and concise examples.

 When performing image localization, at first it might come to mind to translate caption text and words appearing inside the image.
 But there’s a lot more.
-Let’s take a shooted picture as an example.
-The colours, the brightness and the subject already bring many cards to the table.
-Then we can move to the second set: gestures, habits and values emerging from the image, as seen by an external eye.
+Let’s take a photograph as an example.
+The colours, the brightness and the subject already communicate many subtle signals.
+Then we can move to the second set: gestures, habits and values emerging from the image, as perceived by the target audience.

 The first set of elements plays a massive role in attracting or repelling your audience.
-Colours and brightness must meet the eye and convey who you are on a subliminal level.
+Colors and brightness should immediately resonate with viewers and convey who you are on a subliminal level.
 The prominent element of the picture will be associated with your brand and will impact your reputation.

 Good companies use high quality pictures, properly localized for their audience.
 Even if the picture quality is good and it represents something fully aligned with your brand, the second set might completely turn the tide, as we are going to examine in the next paragraphs.